hphelion/documentation/devplatform/1.2/windows/windows_glazier_reference_guide.md

 Glazier is a collection of scripts used for building Windows images for deployment to a Helion OpenStack environment.
 The image that the tool creates can be configured either by using command-line switches, or by using a Glazier profile.

+For an example on how to use Glazier to create a Windows image, see <a href="/helion/devplatform/1.2/windows/enabling_windows">Enabling Windows</a>.

 * [Downloading the Glazier Tool](#downloading)
 * [Prerequisites](#prerequisites)
 * [Usage](#usage)